Student Nutrition Programs

 Nourishing our Children.

 It’s simple: when children are hungry, they can’t focus, and if they can’t focus, they can’t learn.
-That’s why more than 750 school-based Student Nutrition Programs (SNPs) provide over 170,000 nutritious meals every school day.
+That’s why 826 school and community based Student Nutrition Programs (SNPs) provide over 195,000 nutritious meals every school day.
 Here, students eat a healthy breakfast, lunch, or a snack so that they can focus on learning rather than hunger.

 One in every three children in Toronto lives in poverty and 40% of all children come to school hungry each day.
 It can be as high as 68% in our most at-risk communities.
 Research shows that when children have enough to eat, they feel energized, concentrate better in class and perform better in school.
 Also, school attendance increases, not surprising as many students told us that they made it to school because they knew that they could get a nutritious breakfast.